 Ryan Waggoner is a visual storyteller with a passion for art and museums.
 He is currently Creative Services Manager at the Spencer Museum of Art, leading a team of employees in video production, collection photography and graphic design.
 Waggoner is a graduate of the University of Kansas and the Getty Leadership Institute.

-Co-Chair: Gregory Castillo, Multimedia Producer, Dallas Museum of Art (new elected)
+Co-Chair: Gregory Castillo, Photographer/Videographer, Perot Museum of Nature and Science (newly elected)

 Emily Haight is currently the Social Media Manager at the New-York Historical Society.
 Previously, Emily managed social media, e-communications, planned advertising, and designed and coordinated graphic materials at the National Portrait Gallery, Smithsonian Institution.
 She also previously managed social media at the National Museum of Women in the Arts, collaborating and planning the museum’s #5WomenArtists social media campaign.
 She currently serves on the board of the American Alliance of Museums (AAM) Media & Technology Professional Network.
 She values cross-institutional collaboration through social media, sparking dialogue with online audiences and diverse communities, and creative uses of tech in museum spaces.